Langley Park School for Boys: Headteachers

 The school started in 1901, as the Beckenham Technical Institute at a site close to Beckenham's public baths the headmaster was Mr C.T.F.
 Watts, in 1931 he was replaced by Mr Sidney Gammon who had been at the Windsor County School.
 On 23 October 1940 Mr Gammon was killed by a bomb dropped during the war, he lived at 9 Foxgrove Avenue and his estate was valued at £4271 18 s and 5d.

 Mr Gammon was replaced by Mr L.W.
 White who was appointed in September 1941.
 In December 1962, Mr white retired and was replaced with Mr D.A.
 Raeburn.

 Five terms after the school relocated to its current site, off South Eden Park Road, headmaster David A. Raeburn retired, and was replaced by B.A.
 Phythian (a master from the Manchester Grammar School and a successful academic author), who led the school as it converted to comprehensive status.
 Brian Phythian had written and edited books on English language, and a book on the Manchester Grammar School.
 In 1993 on 23 March Brian Arthur Phythian of Brackenden Leafy Grove (Keston) died.

 In December 1989, Brian Phythian was succeeded by R.V.P.
 Sheffield, who was in the post until 1999, leaving the school under allegations of financial irregularities.
 The deputy headteacher, K McGregor, took over as acting headteacher until the appointment of R Northcott in 2001, who retired in July 2013.
 It is stated in the 1990 year book that Mr Sheffield had a degree in Psychology from the University of Nottingham and a MEd from Birmingham University.
 The yearbook also states that Mr Sheffield was working in a school in Waddington before being senior master at a school in Worcester in 1978, in 1984 he became deputy head at Newent School.
 In July 2022, Steve Parsons resigned as Headmaster.
 He had an eight-year tenure, beginning in September 2013.

-The current headteacher is Richard Guy, who is acting as an interim, and begun in September 2022.
+The current headteacher is Suzanne Munday, who took the role in April 2023.